chef/chef-server/docs-chef-io/content/server/upgrades.md

 ### Upgrading to 12.3.0

-If you are running a Chef Infra Server release prior to 12.3.0 please contact Chef Support for additional guidance on upgrading your Chef Infra Server installation.
+If you are running a Chef Infra Server release before 12.3.0, please contact Chef Support for guidance on upgrading your Chef Infra Server installation.

 ## Chef Infra Server 14 Upgrade Process